Chisom83/Sports-Sales-Analysis/README.md

    - July to October had lower sales.

 ### Recommendations
-- Revenue by Region
-- Regional Expansion & Marketing
+- Regional Expansion & Market Strategy
-  - More stores should be open in other states in the United Kingdom inorder to increase sales
+  - More stores should be open in the United Kingdom inorder to boost reach and sales
-  - United States and Austrialia perform well overall,but underperforming states in this country and other country need targeted market surveys to identify issues and improve strategies.
+  - United States and Austrialia perform well overall,but market research needs to be conducted in underperforming state to identify barriers and tailor strategies accordingly.
-- Billboard Advertising
+- Advertising & Promotion
-  - Utilize billboard ads for awareness in different regions so that people will get to known where their stores are located in each states and country.
+  - Use billboard strategically in key areas to increase brand visibilty and guid customers to nearby stores.

-- Age category Marketing Strategies
+- Age Targeted Marketing
 - Adults (Primary Customers)
-  - Utilize email marketing e.g., fitness tips, new arrivals etc, to market their goods.
+  - Utilize email marketing (e.g., fitness tips, product updates)to engage and retain them.
-  - Offer home delivery services to accommodate busy work schedules indiviuals seeing that most of these people are busy with work.
+  - Offer home delivery services and family bundle to support their convenience and boost order volume.
-  - Family bundles should be introduce to encourage bulk purchases of product that will increase sales.
-  - Develop a user-friendly website with customer reviews to encourage their customers to easily access the store online and also be encouraged by other people's review.
+  - Develop a user-friendly website with real customers reviews.
-- Young Adults
+- Young Adults & Youth
-  - Focus on social media marketing (TikTok, Instagram for videos; Facebook for ads; YouTube for video & reviews and Twitter for reviews).
-  - Partner with influencers to advertist the product to drive engagement.
+  - Promote on platforms like TikTok, Instagram, Facebook and YouTube using influencer partnerships.
-  - Introduce installment payment options for affordability and encourage more people who can not pay once to patronize the store.
+  - Introduce flexible payment options (e.g., installment plan) for affordability.
-- Youths
-  - Stock more stylish & colorful sportswear to attract the youths.
+  - Stock stylish, trend-forward sportswear and designers bike to attract younger buyers.
-  - Offer designer bikes to make cycling more appealing.

-- Product Popularity
 - Inventory Management
-   - Increase inventory for best selling products like the Road and Mountain Bikes so it will always be avaliable.
+   - Ensure consistent stock of best selling products like the Road and Mountain Bikes.
-   - More research should be carried on uderperforming product to know the best strategy to be employ.
-- Promotional Strategies:
-   - Leverage social media and email marketing to displaying products and new arrivals.
-   - Focus on best-selling products while working out other strategy to enhance sales performance for low performing products.
+   - Analyze sales data of uderperforming products and adjust inventory or market strategy accordingly.

 - Sales Seasonality
-  - Inventory should be stocked up for Peak Months:March, May, June, December, and April and reduced in other month.
+  - Inventory should be stocked on peak sales months:March, May, June, December and April
-  - Based on Season Spring is the best period to stock goods up across all regions because it generates more revenue.
-Also with the fact that biking/cycling activities begins from spring.
+  - Based on Season, stock up more on Spring which is the best performing season for cycling and outdoor activities.

 ### Dashboard